-Figure 4 examines the data underlying the often-cited statistic that more than 70 million American workers do not have access to employer-sponsored retirement plans.
-In 2010, 77.7 million workers reported that their employers did not sponsor retirement plans.
+In light of this analysis, Figure 5 examines the data underlying the often-cited statistic that more than 70 million American workers do not have access to employersponsored retirement plans.
+In 2013, 76.8 million workers reported that their employers did not sponsor retirement plans.
 However, not all of these workers were private-sector wage and salary workers.
-Among government workers, 1.1 million federal government workers and 4.0 million state and local government workers reported that their employers did not sponsor retirement plans.
-Another 12.8 million workers without an employer-sponsored retirement plan were self-employed and approximately 117,000 reported that they worked without compensation of any type.
-Of the 77.7 million without a work-based retirement plan, 59.8 million were privatesector wage and salary workers.
+Among government workers, 0.9 million federal government workers and 3.3 million state and local government workers reported that their employers did not sponsor retirement plans (and therefore possibly gave an inaccurate response to the survey).
+Another 12.8 million workers without an employer-sponsored retirement plan were self-employed and had the ability to establish a plan for themselves.
+Approximately 118,000 reported that they worked without compensation of any type, and thus had no compensation that could be deferred through an employer plan.
+Of the 76.8 million without a work-based retirement plan, 59.6 million were privatesector wage and salary workers.
 This study focuses on private-sector wage and salary workers between the ages of 21 to 64.
-Within this group, 51.0 million reported that they worked for employers that did not sponsor retirement plans.
+Within this group, 50.6 million reported that they worked for employers that did not sponsor retirement plans.

-Figure 5 categorizes these 51.0 million workers based on the likelihood that they would be focused on saving for retirement.
-Among this group, 21.6 million (or 42 percent) were part-time or part-year workers.
+Figure 6 categorizes these 50.6 million workers based on the likelihood that they would be focused on saving for retirement.
+Among this group, 19.9 million (or 39 percent) were part-time or part-year workers.
 As noted, this group is unlikely to be focused on saving for retirement in the current year, particularly if they typically work full-time or for a full year.
-Another 7.0 million (or 14 percent) were full-time, full-year workers aged 21 to 29.
+Another 7.2 million (or 14 percent) were full-time, full-year workers aged 21 to 29.
 Few in this age group save primarily for retirement; this group saves primarily for education, the purchase of a home, or for precautionary reasons.